LAZY BROOK GREENWAY

 PLEASANT RUN GREENWAY

 The full length of the trail from Pickell Park to the parking area of the Cushetunk Mountain Preserve is approximately four miles.
-The Pickell Park trail has trailer parking behind the Readington police station.
-Turn into the main entrance for Pickell Park on Mountain Rd. and proceed to the back of the lot.
+For trailer parking, turn into the main entrance for Pickell Park on Mountain Rd. and proceed to the back of the lot.
 The Blue Trail starts from Pickell Park and is mostly shaded on an old farm road that runs down through the center of the park.
 The shaded sections are rocky but you have the option to ride either side of the main trail in fields with excellent, grassy footing.
 The Yellow Trail spurs off of the Blue Trail and has a water crossing.
 It then meets back up with the Blue Trail.
 The Blue Trail and Yellow Trail split again before the power line section.
 Blue and Yellow meet again under the power lines, then the Blue Trail ascends 300 ft up the mountain to the White Lookout Trail.
 Very steep and rocky, so shoes, boots and conditioned horses recommended on this section.
 Blue trail continues along the ridge of the mountain to connect with Cushetunk trails.
 Trail Boss is Kariann Marshall.